US ISM Services Index Rebounds: What Economists Said

 '...[This] should translate into a slower pace of wage growth, a welcome development by the Fed,' Martin said.

-ING: 'We prefer to look at a two-month average and that paints a pictore of solid, but slowing service sector growth,' Chief International Economist James Knightley said.
+ING: 'We prefer to look at a two-month average and that paints a picture of solid, but slowing service sector growth,' Chief International Economist James Knightley said.

 'With employment in contraction territory for a fourth consecutive month, businesses appear wary about the future.'